Ugoperp1/ugoper1.github/README.md

                            <p class="client_lorem_text">Our clients tell us that we're like their
                               personal stylists. they appreciate out attention to detail and personalized services.
-They say, working with us is like having a friend in th fashion industry, someone who can help them look and feel their best.
-We're proud o be their go-to source for all things fashion, and we're always here to help tem look and feel their best.
+They say, working with us is like having a friend in the fashion industry, someone who can help them look and feel their best.
+We're proud to be their go-to source for all things fashion, and we're always here to help them look and feel their best.
                            </p>
                         </div>
                      </div>